n0F4x/Game-Design-Assignment-3/Cards.md

 ### Little cold hands

 Pick a player.
-The selected player cannot use cards next turn.
+The selected player cannot use cards for their next turn.

 ### Snowman

 Pick a player.
-The selected player cannot move to other tiles next turn.
+The selected player cannot move to other tiles for their next turn.

 ### Barrier

-Other players cannot place tokens next to Winter’s tokens for the next round.
+Other players cannot place tokens next to Winter’s tokens for one round.

 ### Winter is coming